 What size website do I need?

-Though clients ask us this question all the time, this isn’t one that needs much consideration.
-Does that sound strange?
+Though clients ask us all the time.
+“What size website do I need?”
+It isn’t a question that needs much consideration.
+Sound strange?
 Let me explain.

 Most of the companies we discuss websites with at some point in the process ask us what size website they need.
 While this is a logical question to ask, and it will help you stick to your budget, it could also land you a website that doesn’t accomplish what you want it to.